redhat-cop/redhat-image-mode-demo/docs/use-cases/image-mode-way-of-working/chapter2.md

     podman push quay.io/$QUAY_USER/httpd:latest && podman push quay.io/$QUAY_USER/httpd:rhel10
     ```

-4. Change to the homepage-rhel10 directory.
-This has an updated homepage for RHEL 10 with RHEL 10 logos.
+4. Change to the webpage-rhel10 directory.
+This has an updated webpage for RHEL 10 with RHEL 10 logos.

     ```bash
-    cd ../homepage-rhel10
+    cd ../webpage-rhel10
     ```

-5. Build the new homepage images with the tags `homepage:latest` and `homepage:rhel10`.
+5. Build the new webpage images with the tags `webpage:latest` and `webpage:rhel10`.
 We fixed the ContainerFile in the previous section, and it will now use the httpd image and deploy correctly.

     ```bash
-    podman build -t quay.io/$QUAY_USER/homepage:latest -t quay.io/$QUAY_USER/homepage:rhel10 -f Containerfile
+    podman build -t quay.io/$QUAY_USER/webpage:latest -t quay.io/$QUAY_USER/webpage:rhel10 -f Containerfile
     ```

-6. Push the updated homepage images to the registry.
+6. Push the updated webpage images to the registry.

     ```bash
-    podman push quay.io/$QUAY_USER/homepage:latest && podman push quay.io/$QUAY_USER/homepage:rhel10
+    podman push quay.io/$QUAY_USER/webpage:latest && podman push quay.io/$QUAY_USER/webpage:rhel10
     ```

-7. No we switch to the `homepage` VM, we will use our special ssh command to log into the VM.
+7. No we switch to the `webpage` VM, we will use our special ssh command to log into the VM.

     ```bash
-    VM_IP=$(sudo virsh -q domifaddr homepage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
+    VM_IP=$(sudo virsh -q domifaddr webpage | awk '{ print $4 }' | cut -d"/" -f1) && ssh bootc-user@$VM_IP
     ```

 8. Let's check if there is an update in the registry using the `bootc upgrade --check` command.